ultraio/ultra-discord-uniq-roles-bot/docs/EnvironmentVariables.md

 Change this to a real URL, or the address of your host if deploying into production.
 This is the actual URL pointing to the bot.

 ### SIGNING_CNAME
 Change this to a real URL, or the address of your host if deploying into production.
 This is the actual URL pointing to the signing page website.
+You can use the default value which is the official Ultra discord message signing static website: https://discord.ultra.io/

 The signing website code is available in a separate dedicated repository: [discrod bot signing website](https://github.com/ultraio/ultra-discord-uniq-roles-bot-website)